-Carrot cakes have always been my thing as they’re the perfect way to include carrots in your diet! 😉 I baked this ridiculously moist and decadent cake for my Little niece who is graduating to Junior high and every celebration is incomplete without a homemade cake!
+Carrot cakes have always been my favorite thing to bake as I feel they’re the perfect way to include carrots in your diet! 😉 I have made this ridiculously moist and decadent cake for my husband and my friends and it turns out great everytime!
 It has a secret ingredient which gives you great results and you CANNOT pass up a chance of trying out something as delicious as this which is smothered in cream cheese frosting!
 You could use buttercream frosting as an alternative to cream cheese if it is hard to come by.

 Cream cheese frosting (optional)

 - 225 grams(1 cup) Cream cheese, at room temperature

 - 225 grams (1 cup) Butter, at room temperature

 - Preheat the oven to 350 degrees F (180 degrees C).
 Line two 9-inch cake pans with parchment paper or grease with butter and dust with maida until well coated.

 - Grate carrots finely using the small holes of the grater and keep aside.